 Is Social Media Marketing Different Than Traditional Marketing?

-In reality, the differences come down to the direction of your marketing activities, and the location.
+In reality, the differences in Social Media for B2B come down to the direction of your marketing activities and the location.

-That’s really all you need to know on the surface.
-For today’s deeper dive, we’re looking at the primary differences in technique between one subset of online, inbound marketing—social media—and traditional marketing, also referred to as outbound or push marketing.
+That's all you need to know on the surface.
+For today's deeper dive, we're looking at the primary differences in technique between one subset of online, inbound marketing—social media—and traditional marketing, also called outbound or push marketing.

 Let's start with a quick description of these terms:

-This set of phrases is what most of us think of when we think of advertising.
+Most of us think of this set of phrases when we think of advertising.
 Print media, billboards, flyers that come in the mail, and even old-fashioned cold calling all fit this category.
-Several online tactics can also be found under this heading, things like pay-per-click banner ads and unsolicited blast emails, for example.
+Several online tactics, such as pay-per-click banner ads and unsolicited blast emails, can also be found under this heading.

-The bottom line is this is a one-way monologue, with the marketer speaking on behalf of the company talking at their audience, whether they asked a question about the product, or not.
+The bottom line is this is a one-way monologue, with the marketer speaking on behalf of the company, talking to their audience, whether they asked a question about the product or not.
 The goal is to increase sales.

 Inbound consists of content marketing, blog posts, social media presence, and heavily targeted ads and emails.
-The goal here is to provide value so that when the audience member is ready, they’ll come right to you to make a purchase without any further action on your part.
+The goal here is to attract more social media followers to your site and provide value so that when the audience member is ready, they'll come right to you to make a purchase without any further action on your part.

-Each set of marketing techniques comes with its own set of positives and negatives.
-The key is to know what to pull from which playbook, and when to deploy each set of styles and tactics to have the most impact on your customers, your product, and your goals.
+Each set of marketing techniques comes with its positives and negatives.
+The key is to know what to pull from which playbook and when to deploy each set of styles and tactics to impact your customers, your product, and your goals most.

 Traditional Marketing Plusses

-- Can be extremely effective at elevating sales numbers quickly.
-That’s mainly down to the law of large numbers.
-Print ads reach millions of people at one time so logic says a certain percentage of them will be ready to buy.
+It can be extremely effective at elevating sales numbers quickly.
+That's mainly down to the law of large numbers.
+Print ads reach millions of people simultaneously, so logic says a certain percentage will be ready to buy.

-- Expected in many sectors.
-When was the last time you saw a social media ad for mobile phone service?
+Expected in many sectors.
+When did you last see a social media ad for a mobile phone service?
 How about a billboard?
 Exactly.

 Traditional Marketing Minuses

-- A high bar to entry.
-Not only the costs involved in publishing the ad but the additional costs of having it produced in the first place.
+A high bar to entry.
+The costs involved in publishing the ad and the additional costs of having it produced in the first place.
 Writers, designers, graphics, and so on all add up fast.

-- No effective targeting.
-You can choose which edition of the paper to go in, or which stretch of freeway to put up your billboard, but that’s about it for targeting.
-You have no way of controlling who actually sees the ad, making it difficult to tailor its content effectively.
+No effective targeting.
+You can choose which paper edition to go in or which stretch of freeway to put up your billboard, but that's about it for targeting.
+You cannot control who sees the ad, making it difficult to tailor its content effectively.

-- Difficult to track effects.
-Since these are primarily analog techniques, they don’t come with any good way to track metrics.
+Difficult to track effects.
+Since these are primarily analog techniques, they don't have a good way to track metrics.

 Social Media Marketing Plusses

-- Cheap.
-In terms of person-hours, especially when you consider how much of your presence can be automated with the strategic use of marketing automation software.
+Cheap.
+Regarding person-hours, especially when considering how much of your presence can be automated with the strategic use of marketing automation software.

-- Massive numbers of people to get your message in front of.
-In terms of your overall presence, posts, interactions, etc., there are millions of people on social media every day so your chances of hitting the right person at the right time go up exponentially.
+Massive numbers of people to get your message in front of.
+In terms of your overall presence, posts, interactions, etc., millions of people are on social media daily, so your chances of hitting the right person at the right time increase exponentially.

-- Engagement.
-Likes, comments, re-posts, and shares are all ways to encourage your followers to engage with your social media team (even if that’s just you for now).
+Engagement.
+Likes, comments, re-posts, and shares can encourage your followers to engage with your social media team (even if that's just you for now).

 Social Media Marketing Minuses

-- Requires constant updates to stay relevant.
-With the speed of timelines, if you’re not posting something multiple times per day, you’re not going to see the ROI from this one.
+Requires constant updates to stay relevant.
+With the speed of timelines, if you’re not posting something multiple times per day, you won't see the ROI from this one.

-- Many channels to choose from.
-It’s easy to find yourself posting to a dozen sites in an attempt to reach everyone at the same time.
-Which goes back to the first item on this list.
+Many channels to choose from.
+It's easy to find yourself posting to a dozen sites in an attempt to reach everyone at the same time.
+This goes back to the first item on this list.

-- Easy to become overwhelmed by data.
-Every platform has its own dashboard where you can dig into the metrics on how your presence is performing.
-The problems arise when you’re not clear on which metrics you actually care about and get lost in the data weeds.
+Easy to become overwhelmed by data.
+Every platform has its dashboard where you can dig into the metrics on how your presence is performing.
+The problems arise when you're unclear on which metrics you care about and get lost in the data weeds.

 Traditional and Social Overlap and Interplay

-The true strengths of these marketing methods come out when you realize how much overlap there is and start to develop your own mash-up of push and pull.
+The true strengths of these marketing methods come out when you realize how much overlap there is and start to develop your own push-and-pull mash-up.

 It's in this gray area where the biggest ROI benefits can be found.

 Try an email blast that contains content designed to address a specific pain point, then links to an eBook for a deeper dive.
-Or how about using QR codes on your promotional materials that links people to a landing page for gated content developed specifically for attendees of that conference.
-On a basic level of cross-over, you can create a landing page just for special events, full of links and content targeted as the same audience as the event.
+Or how about using QR codes on your promotional materials that link people to a landing page for gated content developed specifically for attendees of that conference?
+On a basic level of cross-over, you can create a landing page just for special events, full of links and content targeted at the same audience as the event.

-The growth of what’s being called “hybrid” marketing shows that there are creative ways to blend old-school and cutting edge, in- and outbound techniques, to create a marketing campaign that is unique to you and your product.
-Think outside the box and formulate your own integrated strategy and see how you can put this theory to work for your next campaign.
+The growth of what's being called "hybrid" marketing shows that there are creative ways to blend old-school and cutting-edge in and outbound techniques to create a marketing campaign that is unique to you and your product.
+Think outside the box, formulate your integrated strategy, and see how you can put this theory to work for your next campaign.